Xamla/xamla_egomo/README.md

 ## Get an Egomo device the easy way

 You like the idea of open-source hardware but the process of buying parts, 3D printing, soldering etc. is too cumbersome for you and you would like to get a tested/working sensor head quickly?
-No problem for EUR 1499 + shipping we send you pre-assembled version of the Egomo sensor head with all parts included.
+No problem for EUR 1499 + shipping we send you a pre-assembled version of the Egomo sensor head with all parts included.
 If you are interested in this option please contact us via E-mail.

 ### Contact ###